maxmahlke/mcfa/README.md

 # Install

-To add the package to your `python` environment, clone the repository and run
+Install from PyPi using `pip`:

-    $ pip install --editable .
+     $ pip install space-rocks

-in the top-level directory.
+The minimum required `python` version is 3.8.

 # Alternatives